States

 property will combine all .meta

-const failureTimeoutState = fetchMachine.transition('loading', 'TIMEOUT');
+const failureTimeoutState = fetchMachine.transition('loading', {

 console.log(failureTimeoutState.meta);